 A house rule requiring helmets worn when riding on any personal wheels can set expectations early on.
 Adults set a good example by always wearing a helmet when biking.

 A partnership of the City of Portland, schools, neighborhoods, community organizations and agencies, Portland’s Safe Routes to School program continues to increase safety and improve health for students and their families.

 Low-cost carrying options

-Purchasing used bike seats, trailers, or children’s bikes on Craigslist can help cut costs.
+Purchasing used bike seats, trailers, or children’s bikes on Craigslist, Facebook Exchange, or at used bike shops can help cut costs.

-Legacy Emanuel’s Trauma Nurses Talk Tough program provides below-retail cost helmets at events in the Portland Metro area.
+Legacy Emanuel’s Trauma Nurses Talk Tough program provides sells low-cost helmets at events in the Portland Metro area.
 Call ahead or look online to find out more.

-Oregon Health & Science University’s (OHSU) Doernbecher Children’s Hospital sells low-cost, safety certified bike, skate and ski helmets at the Tom Sargent Children’s Safety Center.
+Oregon Health & Science University’s (OHSU) Doernbecher Children’s Hospital sells low-cost bike and multi-sport helmets at the Tom Sargent Children’s Safety Center.

 For more information email firstname.lastname@example.org or call 503-418-5666